-Artists’ working habits have always fascinated me—Matisse sculpting in bed, Charles Ives’s Bach-ian eye-opener—not so much for the insight they provide into the actual work, but more as an idealized template for how an artist should exist in the world.
+Artists’ working habits have always fascinated me—Matisse sculpting in bed, Charles Ives’s Bach-ian eye-openers, Alice Munro’s strict quotas (very useful)—not so much for the insight they provide into the actual work, but more as an idealized template for how to organize one’s life.

-performers Becca Stevens, voice & guitar; Gabriel Kahane, voice & guitar; Ted Hearne, voice & keyboard; Nathan Koci, accordion; Timo Andres, piano
+performers Becca Stevens, voice & guitar; Gabriel Kahane, voice & guitar; Ted Hearne, voice & keyboard; Nathan Koci, accordion; Taylor Levine, guitar; Timo Andres, piano

 Work Songs score & parts, PDF edition

 To Whom it May Concern score, print edition

 To Whom it May Concern score, PDF edition